luiscruz/course_sustainableSE/2025/p1_measuring_software/g20_GTAV.md

 We compared two different graphics settings, classified as a low graphics quality run and a high graphics quality run.
 On each computer, we ran the benchmark test 15 times for both the low and high settings, totaling 30 runs per PC.
-Initially, we considered running a higher number of tests per setting, but given that each benchmark test takes approximately 3 minutes per run, we realized this would require a significant amount of time.
+Initially, we considered running a higher number of tests per setting, but given that each benchmark test takes approximately 3 minutes per run, we realized this would require a significant amount of time, and we were unable to find a way to automate the measurements.
+Fortunately, our measurement software captured samples every second during the 3 minute benchmark, so this can be seen as 15 sets of hundreds of measurements per case, rather than just 15 measurements per case.
 To ensure reliable results, we conducted the same experiments on different PCs.
 This allowed us to compare the results and determine whether the difference in energy consumption between low and high settings on a single PC was consistent across multiple systems.
 For this experiment Vsync was turned on for both graphic settings.
 This setting caps the framerate at the monitor refresh rate, 60hz in this case for the computers.
 If this setting is left off, the game will try to render as many frames as possible, which means the GPU will be at or near maximum utilization regardless of graphic settings.